Updated on August 22, 2024

 Set aside a time to talk when rested and relaxed if possible

 Make your relationship the priority when a conflict arises and set a time to talk about the issue at hand.
 When you set that time aside you are saying to each other that whatever is going on is important enough that it can harm your relationship if it isn’t addressed.
-Take the time to address it.

-Listening to understand not to prove your point
+Listening to understand NOT to prove your point

 When you set that time aside and sit down to talk, take turns in talking over the situation.
-Don’t interrupt your partner when they are talking and don’t try to out talk them.
+Don’t interrupt your partner when they are talking and don’t try to out-talk them.

 You will have your turn to speak.
 When they are talking, really listen to what they are saying.
 Repeat what they are saying at different intervals so they know you are really listening to everything they have to say.